Met Breuer: Reception

 In advance of the Met Breuer's opening, The New York Times art critic Roberta Smith wrote that the Metropolitan Museum of Art and other major art institutions feared to miss out as the rest of the art world displayed more contemporary art exhibitions.
 Smith said that the Met excelled at "bringing older art to life" and that the Met Breuer's cautious opening exhibit showed unclear goals for the new building.
 Wallpaper cited the renovations involved in the opening as being more representative of Breuer's design for the building, with a lower level sunken garden and a more welcoming emphasis on the sculptural design.
 The Architect's Newspaper sees the Met's approach as one that treats the building itself as an artwork versus a building, with a focus on the patina of the materials as part of a holistic entity.

 Critics of the new endeavor challenged its mission to be less safe and salubratory, with a focus on engagement and innovation.
 The Met Breuer was to address the lack of collection activity of modern and contemporary art in the early to mid-1900s.

 Exhibitions

+There were thirty-one exhibitions at the Met Breuer: